11/6/2024

 Doug Ingram

 Yeah.
 Thank you very much for your questions, Costas.
 First, as it relates to the first part of your question, we're very comfortable with our forecast and our manufacturing to supply.
-We're in a very good position from the manufacturing perspective to serve ours and our partners' needs.
-As relates to suspension, to remind everyone, things are going very well with suspension right now.
-We're in engineering runs, both in 500-liter and ,000-liters, and we're going to start overaging steady next year, assuming everything goes well, we believe it will.
-And we have not made a decision as it stands today on who we will use as a commercial supplier for suspension.
+We're in a very good position from a manufacturing perspective to serve ours and our partners' needs.
+As it relates to suspension, to remind everyone, things are going very well with suspension right now.
+We're in engineering runs, both in 500 liter and 2,000 liters, and we're going to start our bridging study next year, assuming everything goes well, and we believe it will.
+And we have not made a decision, as it stands today, on who we will use as a commercial supplier for suspension.
 So that's an issue we're continuing to ponder and evaluate.

 speaker

-Thank you.
-And one moment for our next question.
-Our next question comes from the line of Brian Scourney with Baird.
+Thank you, and one moment for our next question.
+Our next question comes from the line of Brian Scorny with Baird.
 Your line is open.
 Please go ahead.

 speaker

 Hey, good afternoon, everyone, and thanks for taking my question.
-Actually, my question is on redosing, and I guess, when should we think about seeing initial data here from either the APHERESA study or the HANSA collaboration study you're planning to go about?
+Actually, my question is on redosing, and I guess when can we think about seeing initial data here from either the AFERISA study or the HANSA collaboration study you're planning to go about?
 And how do you kind of think about clinical development here?
-Do you focus on patients who had received prior levities but had inadequate dystrophin response?
+Do you focus on patients who had received prior levodas but had an adequate dystrophin response?
 Do you target naive patients with higher RH74 serology?
-Do you have access to Justin Implidase in your HANSA deal?
-Or is HNSA 547, their next-gen cleaver included in that?
+And do you have access to just implidase in your hansedil, or is HNSA5487, their next-gen cleaver, included in that?
+Thanks.

 speaker